Seeed-Studio/ModelAssistant/docs/tutorials/training/pfld.md

 ## Prepare Datasets

-ModelAssistant uses [Custom Meter Datasets](../datasets.md#ModelAssistant) by default to train the PFLD model, please refer to the following steps to complete the preparation of datasets.
+SSCMA uses [Custom Meter Datasets](../datasets.md#SSCMA) by default to train the PFLD model, please refer to the following steps to complete the preparation of datasets.

-1. Please refer to [Internet Datasets - ModelAssistant - Custom Meter Dataset](../datasets.md#ModelAssistant) to download and unpack the dataset.
+1. Please refer to [Internet Datasets - SSCMA - Custom Meter Dataset](../datasets.md#SSCMA) to download and unpack the dataset.

 2. Remember its **folder path** (e.g. `datasets\meter`) of the unpacked datasets, you may need to use this folder path later.